Wedding Guest Book Ideas

 What to Write in the Wedding Guest Book?

-So for all you guests out there, we’re guessing that you might be a little stuck when looking for things to write in a wedding guest book.
-Whilst some couples go for a meaningful and sincere theme, others may opt for a more light-hearted approach, welcoming jokes and funny advice for the newlyweds.
+So, for all you guests out there, we’re guessing that you might be a little stuck when looking for things to write in a wedding guest book.
+Whilst some couples go for a meaningful theme, others may opt for a more light-hearted approach, welcoming jokes and funny advice for the newlyweds.
 We’ve put together a few wedding guest message ideas that you can take inspiration from so that you’re prepared no matter what!

 Even if you consider yourself to have excellent handwriting, you’re going to struggle writing your heartfelt message to the bride and groom if you’ve knocked back a few!
 As the guestbook will most likely be in an easily-found place at the venue, we recommend signing the guestbook as soon as you arrive.

 This can be a tricky one, but it works a treat if you can pull it off!
 Again, try to avoid using generic quotes that everybody who sees it will know of.
 If this is the route you’re going to take, then our biggest piece of advice is to try your best to avoid coming across as insincere!

 If quite a few of the other guests have already left their wedding guest book messages, then who says you can’t take some inspiration from everyone else to come up with your own?
 If you’re really stuck for ideas, a good option would be to see what everyone else has written and take parts from each.

 Ideas on what to write in a wedding guest book